Have you ever partaken of an Indian or South Asian curry?

 One of the major problems with curcumin is that it’s poorly absorbed in our gut.
 It helps to consume black pepper along with turmeric, which has been shown to enhance absorption of curcumin by up to 2,000%.

 Also curcumin is fat soluble, but not water soluble.
-So it may be a good idea to consume it in a meal cooked with olive or coconut oil.
+So it may be a good idea to consume it in a meal cooked with a high quality fat source such as extra virgin olive oil or coconut oil.

 The curcumin content of turmeric is only around 3% by weight – which is why most studies looking at turmeric’s health benefits use extracts that have been standardized to include large amounts of curcumin, usually at doses of 1 gram per day or even more.

 It would be very difficult to consume such a high dose of curcumin every day solely from the turmeric present in curry dishes.
-To ensure that you take full advantage of the many diverse health benefits of turmeric, you’ll need to consume a proven, reliable extract containing significant amounts of curcumin that is easily available to your body.
+To ensure that you take full advantage of the many diverse health benefits of turmeric, you may wish to consume a proven, reliable extract containing significant amounts of curcumin that is easily available to your body.

 - Spice Up Your Life With Turmeric